hassan-pmp/pmp/til.md

 # Things I Learning
 ---
+# 28.09.2024 Forward Program: Adaptability & Resilience: Lesson_2
+- **We think of learning behaviors in three big categories.**
+	- Preparation: Am I investing the time and energy I need to set myself up for success?
+ 		- Set a learning intention and then break it down into subcomponents
+   		- Organize your learning to create focused space and time in your schedule
+     		- Think ahead to possible obstacles and continue to calibrate
+	- Execution: Am I learning and performing to the best of my capabilities … and enjoying myself?
+ 		- Focus your activity at just the right level of challenge to extend expertise
+   		- Share what you know with others
+     		- Master the art of paying close attention

+	- Reflection: Am I learning from my past actions?
+ 		- Establish a feedback loop to refine your new skills
+   		- Self-examine often
+     		- Dedicate active time to think about what you are learning and what it means

+- Not sleeping enough makes it impossible to pay optimal attention and learn.
+One study found that when people average four hours of sleep a night for four or five days, they develop the same level of cognitive impairment as if they’d been awake for 24 hours—the equivalent of being legally drunk in some countries.
+Within ten days, the level of impairment matches that of going 48 hours without sleep.
+Sleep deprivation greatly lengthens reaction time, impedes judgment, and interferes with problem solving.
+- **Unhealthy Prepration**
+	- Cramming: amassing a lot of information in a short period of time leads to a lack of truly understanding the situation.
+	- Poor diet: bad nutrition can lower attention, memory, and learning.
+	- Lack of sleep/exercise: physical exhaustion and a lifestyle without much exercise are detrimental to attention, remembering of information, and motivation.
+	- Poor time management: lack of identifying the important tasks leads to little time and space to learn.
+	- Procrastination: delaying when you do tasks will make the learning process more difficult.
+- **Unhealthy Execution**
+	- Performance first: the need to always show that you can do this and are an expert detracts from effective learning.
+	- Self-sabotaging/handicapping: not trying hard enough is sometimes a symptom of fear of failure.
+	- Imitation: trying to do something because others are doing it and for their approval is mentally and emotionally exhausting.
+	- Autopilot mode: not being careful about the choices you make robs you of ownership of your learning, as well as the enjoyment and the effectiveness of the process.
+- **Unhealthy Reflection**
+	- Self-serving attributions: not taking responsibility for failures and overestimating your role in successes undermines your ability to learn.
+	- Lone wolf: doing things alone and never asking for help is a way to lower your learning potential.
+- Habit loop (Cue, Routine, Reward): use this to make your desired behaviors stick and become regular habits
+- Unlearning unhealthy habits: use this to identify ways to maintain healthy habits and unlearn unhealthy habits
+- Creating a personalized plan of action for habits: use this to identify and form new, positive learning habits for your future
+- Use the APR framework to take on challenging situations with an adaptable and resilient mindset

 # 23.09.2024 Forward Program: Adaptability & Resilience: Lesson_1
 - Adaptability: the ability to adjust or change based on the situation
 - Resilience: the ability to stand strong in difficult times and face the situation